Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 In the past, we’ve referenced how increasing regulation has made it more difficult for law-abiding citizens to open business accounts and access international banks.

-But we recognize that some level of regulation is needed in order to protect the interests of all stakeholders… that said, there’s no level of oversight that will ever weed out incompetence.
+But we recognize that some level of regulation is needed in order to protect the interests of all stakeholders… that said, no level of oversight will ever weed out incompetence.

 We’re not saying the auditors are the only ones to blame, nor are we saying that everyone in the company knew what was happening (probably just the people in jail?).
 But what we are saying is this…